On-Farm Classes for Children

 Bringing Home the Farm: Public Education Workshops

 Throughout the growing season, we offer a number of public workshops for both children and adults.
 Please check our homepage and/or calendar for announcements!

 The farm regularly hosts school, camp, corporate, and community groups interested in learning about food and farming.
 Visitors are welcome to tour the farm, learn about farm history, and participate in farm activities.
 For more information or to schedule a farm visit, please review our full list of farm visit options.

 In 2011, we introduced a farmer apprenticeship program.
 We have apprentices working at the farm from the beginning of April through the end of October each season.
 Apprentices participate in all aspects of farm operations- from harvest management to tractor maintenance.
 The apprenticeship is designed for individuals who think that they might want to pursue a career in farming and would like to gain hands-on, professional training and work experience.
-Check here in fall 2015 for the application process for the 2016 season.
+We are currently accepting applications for apprentices. if you’re interested, please contact firstname.lastname@example.org.